tpayne/lang-examples/nodejs/genai/claude/chatbot/README.md

 --------------
 To run this sample you will need to: -
 * Have Docker installed on your machine
-* Have an Claude account created with an GOOGLE_API_KEY that you can use for interacting with the Claude API
+* Have an Claude account created with an ANTHROPIC_API_KEY that you can use for interacting with the Claude API

 Running the Example with Basic Ops
 ----------------------------------